inventaire/inventaire/README.md

 ```

 ### Installation tips
+* To use executable that are used by the project (such as `coffee`, `mocha`,`couch2elastic4sync`), you can either find them in `./node_modules/.bin` or install them globally with npm: `npm install -g coffee-script mocha brunch bower supervisor` etc.
-- If your computer has many CPU cores, you can make Brunch compile even faster by setting an environment variable: `BRUNCH_JOBS=4`
+* If your computer has many CPU cores, you can make Brunch compile even faster by setting an environment variable: `BRUNCH_JOBS=4`

 ## Inventaire stack map
 [![stack](https://raw.githubusercontent.com/inventaire/stack/master/snapshots/stack-from-server.png)](https://inventaire.github.io/stack/)